boardy/boardy/README.md

 ### Glad to see you here!
-I'm a full stack developer, working full time in the telecoms industry as a solution architect/developer.
+I'm a full stack developer, working full time in the telecoms industry as a solution architect/developer/support manager.

-In my spare time, I work on my own side projects such as Test Track ([Test Track](https://test-track.io)).
+In my spare time, I work on my own side projects such as Test Track ([Test Track](https://test-track.com)) and Docuarmoury ([Docuarmoury (https://docuarmoury.com)]).
 I always try to keep up to date with the latest technologies (easier said than done) but currently most of my projects use a combination of React, Laravel and NextJS.

 <br/>